 FNS 225.
-Introduction to First Nations Studies.
+Introduction to First Nations Studies: The Tribal World.
 3 Credits.

-This introductory course to First Nations Studies.
-Course focuses on the history, culture, sovereignty, and contemporary status of Indigenous Nations in the Great Lakes region.
-The course offers Indigenous cultural contexts through both information and class structure.
-The Indigenous core value of personal sovereignty is practiced in the course through the application of respect, reciprocity, and relationship.
+This introductory course to First Nations Studies presents the American Indian tribal cultural context through both information and class structure.
+A core value is personal sovereignty supported by respect, reciprocity, and relationship.

-FNS 295.
-Special Topics in First Nations Studies.
+FNS 226.
+Introduction to First Nations Studies: Social Justice.
 3 Credits.